 Before starting to cut down the trunk, you need to cut down the branches first to make way for easy maneuver around it.
 You can also use electric saw to cut tree branches.

 Then it’s time to cut the tree trunk itself.
 First cut a triangular wedge on the side the tree is leaning to, about 40% of the diameter.
 Then cut horizontally on the other side, just a few inches above the other cut.
 Then down goes the tree.
+So, in overall, we can say a best hand saw for cutting tree trunks can help you more in certain field.

 What is a Hand Saw and How to Use It?